diyooor/ssl-app/README.md

 ## Description

-**ssl-app** is a full-stack application built entirely in C++ with integrated support for HTML, JavaScript, and CSS.
-This application is designed to handle HTTP requests and responses, including secure SSL/TLS connections, using Boost Beast and Boost Asio.
-It features a backend with Redis integration for handling user authentication and session management.
+**sl-app** is a naturally aspirated full-stack application built on Boost Beast and Boost Asio.
+It features a lightweight client implemented in pure HTML, JavaScript, and CSS.
+The application is designed to handle asynchronous HTTP operations over secure SSL/TLS connections, with backend support for Redis to manage user authentication and session management.

 ## Dependencies